 Ethar El-Katatney is an award-winning journalist, a blogger, and an author.
+She is currently a senior producer at AJ+ in San Francisco, a global online news community.
 She has worked as a staff writer at Egypt Today, the leading current affairs magazine in the Middle East, and at its sister magazine, Business Today Egypt.
 She was also a contributor to Muslimah Media Watch, a website that critiques how Muslim women are represented in the media and popular culture.

 In 2008, her investigative piece Dangerous Blood on Hepatitis C in Egypt won second place in a program held by the International Center for Journalists.
 In 2009, her story The Business of Islam won the Economics and Business award in the CNN MultiChoice African Journalist of the Year award–making her the first Egyptian to win one of the prestigious awards.
 In addition, her story Identity Crisis 101 was the winner of the press category in the Anna Lindh Mediterranean Journalist Award.
 In 2011, her op-ed titled “The Veiled Muslim Bogeygirl,” won the Samir Kassir Freedom of the Freedom Award in Beirut.